chauff/cse1500-web-transcripts/_lectures/node2.md

 console.log(process.hrtime()[1] - t2);//35012
 ```

-:point_up: Here, we execute `require('./foo')` twice and log both times the time it takes for `require` to return.
+Run `node bar.js` and observe the execution times logged to the terminal. :point_up: Here, we execute `require('./foo')` twice and log both times the time it takes for `require` to return.
 The first time the line `require(foo.js)` is executed, the file `foo.js` is read from disk (this takes some time).
 In subsequent calls to `require(foo.js)`, however, the **in-memory object is returned**.
-Thus, `module.exports` is **cached**.
+Thus, **`module.exports` is cached**.

-We here resort to using `process.hrtime()` wich returns an array whose first value is the time in seconds and the second is the time in nanoseconds relative to *"an arbitrary time in the past"* ([Node documentation](https://nodejs.org/api/process.html#process_process_hrtime_time)).
-While they are not useful to compute an absolute time, they can accurately measure the duration of code as seen in the above example.
-Depending on your machine, the reported nanoseconds intervals will differ, though on average it should take about ten times longer the first time we execute `require(foo.js)`.
+:point_up: We here resort to using `process.hrtime()` wich returns an array whose first value is the time in seconds and the second is the time in nanoseconds relative to *"an arbitrary time in the past"* ([Node documentation](https://nodejs.org/api/process.html#process_process_hrtime_time)).
+While it is not possible to compute an absolute time in this manner, we can accurately measure the duration of code as seen in the above example.
+Depending on your machine, the reported nanoseconds intervals will differ, though the first `require()` statement will always take significantly (10x-100x) longer than the second `require()` statement.

 *Note: if you are already familiar with JavaScript you may ask yourself why we do not rely on [`Date.now()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) to measure time differences.
 It returns the number of **milliseconds** that have passed since January 1, 1970 00:00:00 UTC (why this particular time?
 Because that is the [Unix time](https://en.wikipedia.org/wiki/Unix_time)!).
 On modern machines, a millisecond-based time resolution does not offer a high enough resolution to detect this difference in loading time.*